Multimodal Neural Operators for Real-Time Biomechanical Modelling of Traumatic Brain Injury: Dataset

 \subsection{Data Processing}

-All data were stored in HDF5 format.
-We processed a total of 249 samples, partitioned into training, validation, and test subsets using a 70:10:20 stratified split, ensuring demographic balance across splits.
-We developed a custom PyTorch-compatible data loader to parse each HDF5 file, extracting both imaging and metadata into structured dictionaries.
+All data were stored in HDF5 format. \DRS{The dataset comprises 52 unique subjects totaling 249 samples.
+We partition the data using a subject-level split to prevent data leakage: 36 subjects (171 samples) for training, 5 subjects (25 samples) for validation, and 11 subjects (53 samples) for testing.
+This ensures that no subject appears in more than one partition, so the model is always evaluated on entirely unseen anatomies.} We developed a custom PyTorch-compatible data loader to parse each HDF5 file, extracting both imaging and metadata into structured dictionaries.
 After parsing and preprocessing each sample, all relevant tensors and metadata were stored in a list of Python dictionaries, with each dictionary representing a complete training sample.
 This structure allows flexible access during batching, data augmentation, and multimodal model construction.
 Each dictionary contains all fields (T1 volume, displacement field, brain mask, and metadata) for a single subject.
 These were cached in memory for rapid batching and I/O-efficient training.